rahulbanerjee26/Restaurant-Database/readme.md

-**Used sqlalchemy and psql to complete the project** **Concepts: CRUD concepts, Foreign Key Relation, Psql from Python**
+**Used sqlalchemy and sqlite to complete the project** **Concepts: CRUD concepts, Foreign Key Relation, Psql from Python**

 <h3>  <u> Task </u></h3>

-<p> Use sqlalchemy to connect to a psql database and implement following functionality:
+<p> Use sqlalchemy to connect to a sqlite database and implement following functionality:

  - Create Restaurant